goharbor/harbor/docs/1.10/working_with_projects/create_projects.md

 * To make all repositories under the project accessible to everyone, select the `Public` checkbox.

 * To prevent un-signed images under the project from being pulled, select the `Enable content trust` checkbox.
+For more information about content trust, see [Implementing Content Trust](implementing_content_trust.md).

 ![browse project](../img/project_configuration.png)